DevArtech/llmflow-backend/README.md

 An example of a commit message which would initate a version change is: `feat: added world domination`

-> All changes will be reflected in the [Changelog.md](https://github.com/DevArtech/llmflow-backend/blob/main/CHANGELOG.md)
+> All major, minor, and patch changes will be reflected in the [Changelog.md](https://github.com/DevArtech/llmflow-backend/blob/main/CHANGELOG.md)

 You can check the current version by running `pipenv run version`